eric-pierce/eric-pierce.github.io/moving-to-mastodon/index.md

 {{< /admonition >}}

 ### Setting up an Instance
 Mastodon is one of several software platforms that communicate with each other through the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) protocol.
 Any platform that uses ActivityPub can technically talk to each other, though some are more specialized around how closely they resemble walled garden services.
-Mastodon and Pleroma are two that closely resemble Twitter, and others like [Pixelfed](https://pixelfed.org/) are more closely like Instagram.
+Mastodon and Pleroma are two that closely resemble Twitter, and others like [Pixelfed](https://pixelfed.org/) are more similar to Instagram.
 Any platform which can use the ActivityPub protocol, can be classified as "part of the fediverse".

 I initially tried out Plermoa due to ease of setup (it requires far less resources and work to get running), but ultimately decided to go for a full Mastodon setup.
 Lucky for me (any anyone who wants to set up Mastodon) the always incredible folks over at [linuxserver.io](https://www.linuxserver.io/) recently released [a single docker image](https://github.com/linuxserver/docker-mastodon) which packages up all the services needed to stand up Mastodon yourself except for redis and postgres.